 submit to rule and order.

-the English King, because he wanted him to keep Prince
+Regent Albany had always tried to be friends withthe English King, because he wanted him to keep Prince

 James a prisoner.
 But many of the Scottish nobles did